wazuh/wazuh-documentation/source/user-manual/agents/remove-agents/index.rst

 Removing agents
 ===============

-In this section the process of deleting agents will be explained.
+In this section the process of deleting agents using the command line will be explained.

     .. toctree::
         :maxdepth: 2

         remove